-Before rolling out policies and infrastructure, administrators should follow several best practices to streamline the process and ensure infrastructure is set up effectively.
+Before rolling out policies and infrastructure, administrators should follow several best practices to streamline the process and ensure that zero-trust is set up effectively.
 By employing best practices, the organization can reduce downtime and struggles.
 Every organization has its own requirements, but a few general best practices to follow are:

-- Define resources for protection: Before protecting resources, administrators need to know which ones could be at risk.
-Auditing resources help lay the foundation for the implementation of security measures.
+- Define resources for protection.
+Before protecting resources, administrators need to know which ones could be at risk.
+Auditing resources help lay the foundation for deploying security measures.

-- Map data flows: Where will data be stored, and where will it be transferred?
-By mapping data flows, administrators can identify where encryption must be implemented.
+- Map data flows.
+Where will data be stored, and where will it be transferred?
+By mapping data flows, administrators can identify where to apply encryption.